hellenloya12/COVID-19TEST/README.md

 ## Data Introduction

 ## Data Cleaning and Resampling
+An unbalanced dataset has one class represented better than the other classes.
+Since the Mexico COVID-19 dataset had a larger number of negative COVID-19 cases than positive ones, the data were highly unbalanced as demonstrated by the bar chart below.
 ## Binary Logistic Regression Model
 Suppose the response variable Y assumes only two values which can be coded as 0 or 1.
 0 is a negative COVID-19 result and 1 is a positive COVID-19 result.
 This type of variable is therefore termed binary.
 A binary logistic regression models the probability that the response, Y , is positive.